AdhamSorour/mini-lotto/README.md

 ### External source of randomness

-One way to acheive true randomness is to use an oracle like Chainlink's [Verifiable Random Function (VRF)](https://chain.link/vrf?&utm_medium=paid-search&utm_source=google&utm_term=vrf&agid=bbe5sc6y0fzr&cnid=a7lcqb229rie&gclid=EAIaIQobChMIj5HN26yA_gIVQyc4Ch0c4wigEAAYASAAEgI2xvD_BwE).
-This uses off-chain data to calculate truly random numbers to use in our contract when needed.
+One way to acheive true randomness is to use an oracle like Chainlink's [Verifiable Randomness Function (VRF)](https://chain.link/vrf?&utm_medium=paid-search&utm_source=google&utm_term=vrf&agid=bbe5sc6y0fzr&cnid=a7lcqb229rie&gclid=EAIaIQobChMIj5HN26yA_gIVQyc4Ch0c4wigEAAYASAAEgI2xvD_BwE).
+This uses off-chain data to calculate truly random numbers to use in our contract when needed to select truly random winners that can't be swayed or predicted.

+### Support ERC20 tokens

+Currently users can only bet the chain's native currency (ETH for Sepolia, MATIC for Polygon, etc.).
+An improvement would be to support the creation of lotteries in other ERC20 tokens (DAI, DOGE, etc.).

+### Automated prize distribution for expired games

+As mentioned above, prize distribution for expired games must be triggered by a transaction.
+Currently, this is accomplished by the manual press of a button.
+To automate this process, we would need to somehow detect the expiry event *off chain* and automatically send a transaction to distribute the prize.
+This way users do not need to worry about checking back to see if the games they entered have expired or not.
+This can be accomplished by setting up "keepers" through an automation service such as the [Chainlink Automation Network](https://docs.chain.link/chainlink-automation/introduction/#time-based-trigger).
+It's important to note that these services do have costs and would require that a small fee be added to the each ticket price to cover these costs.

 ### Uneven ticket purchase gas cost

-Due to the game mechanics and the varying amount of code executed during the different function calls, gas costs for purchasin a ticket will not be equal across all the participants.
+Due to the game mechanics, there is a varying amount of code executed during the different function calls.
+This results in different gas costs for purchasing a ticket.
 I am talking here about the *amount of gas* used not the price of gas.
 Namely, there are three different gas costs to buying a lottery ticket:

 * the first ticket(s) ~ 162164 gas